L-K-Mist/feathers-chat-vuetify-electron/README.md

 ### Inconsistent function definitions

 Very much a no-no in production apps, but here I sometimes switch between different ways to define methods.
+Just showing different options together, because in different tutorials I see different ways.
+When I refactor the app that came out of this process, I will probably use the first style below wherever reasonable.

 Sometimes:
 ```
     logOut() {
       this.$store.dispatch('logOut')